 Dense Forest Suitable for Hunting

+To catch prey easily, jaguars prefer dense forests that offer ample cover for a perfect ambush.
+They love water and are often found near rivers and swamps in dense forests.
 They are fairly good swimmers and often hunt and kill small-sized crocodiles.
 This feline is rarely found in mountainous areas and at elevations of 4000 meters and above.

 Rapidly Decreasing Habitat

-Due to increase in the civilization, the areas under forests and grasslands are being cleared by humans.
-This animal has now become extinct from countries, like El Salvador and Uruguay, in addition to many more areas where it was earlier frequently spotted.
+Like most wild animals, jaguars also face serious risks from the rapid destruction of their habitat, mainly due to deforestation.
+The population of jaguars is receding at an alarming rate.
+As human settlement expands, forests and grasslands are being cleared.
+This animal has now become extinct from countries like El Salvador and Uruguay, in addition to many other areas where it was once frequently spotted.

 Diet